AlexSkillman10/XBOXtoKeyMouse/README.md

 # Summary
-This script is intended to allow you to move your mouse, type, play/pause, change volume, among other things, all with the use of an XBOX controller.
+This script is intended to allow you to move your mouse, type, play/pause, change volume, start programs, among other things, all with the use of an XBOX controller.

 You can change the bindings to your liking in buttonBindings, as well as other settings.